nic-barbara/R2DN/README.md

 All code was tested and developed in Ubuntu 22.04 with CUDA 12.4 and Python 3.10.12.

 Requirements were generated with [`pipreqs`](https://github.com/bndr/pipreqs).
 The `install.sh` script assumes the user is running JAX on an NVIDIA GPU with CUDA 12 already installed.
-If no GPU is available, simply remove the line

-    pip install -U "jax[cuda12_pip]"

-from the `install.sh` script.
-If you have a GPU that is not running CUDA (or a different CUDA version), edit the above installation command accordingly.
+If no GPU is available, simply remove the `[cuda12_pip]` option when installing JAX.
+If you have a GPU that is not running CUDA (or a different CUDA version), edit the installation command accordingly.